tapis-project/documentation/source/technical/systems.rst

    $ curl -X POST -H "content-type: application/json" -H "X-Tapis-Token: $JWT" https://tacc.tapis.io/v3/systems/credential/tacc-bucket-sample-<userid>/user/<userid> -d @cred_tmp.json

+An optional attribute *loginUser* may be included in the request body in order to map the Tapis user to a username to be used when accessing the system.
+If the login user is not provided then there is no mapping and the Tapis user is always used when accessing the system.
 Note that credentials are stored in the Security Kernel.
 Only specific Tapis services are authorized to retrieve credentials.

 Viewing Systems
 ~~~~~~~~~~~~~~~